Kernix13/markdown-cheatsheet/README.md

 ## Notes

-The one thing I want to look into is using videos, animated GIFs, and more HTML tags in my markdown files.
-Oh, and also column layouts with tables I assume.
+The one thing I want to look into is using videos, animated GIFs, more HTML tags in my markdown files, and also column layouts using tables.

 I used a GitHub generator for my Profile README.
 In there are `<p>`, `<a>`, and `<img>` tags.
 In the Details section above, there are `<details>`, `<summary>`, and `<p>` tags.
 I found this gist called <q>[HTML Tags You Can Use on GitHub](https://gist.github.com/seanh/13a93686bf4c2cb16e658b3cf96807f2)</q>.
 That document mentions some tags you can use.